RadioDNS: DAB

+The subsequent steps are as for FM.

 Applications

 The linking of broadcast media with IP, as RadioDNS enables, allows additional functionality on receivers.

 Service and Programme Information (formerly RadioEPG) (ETSI TS 102 818) allows receivers to retrieve detailed metadata about radio services, programme schedules and on-demand audio.

 Visual Slideshow (formerly RadioVIS) (ETSI TS 101 499) specifies how to provide visuals for radio broadcasts.
 Demonstrations have also been made of RadioVIS running on a mobile phone.

 Other examples being worked on by the RadioDNS project include RadioTAG, a way for a listener to request more information, or simply bookmark a place, in a live broadcast.

 Implementations

 RadioDNS standards have been implemented in a variety of connected radio devices and connected vehicles.